espegun/dev_tools/README.md

-# dev_tools
-Various useful development tools, explanations and sample code

-[SOME STUFF MOVED TO AWS-repo]
+# Python libraries and frameworks

+---